 The increasing pervasiveness of plastics has not been without drawbacks.
-The production and disposal of plastics is responsible for significant greenhouse gas emissions and, when poorly managed, generates plastics pollution in the natural environment.
+The production and disposal of plastics are responsible for significant greenhouse gas emissions and, when poorly managed, generate plastic pollution in the natural environment.

 As defined within the Landfill Directive, municipal waste means waste from households, as well as other waste which, because of its nature or composition, is similar to waste from households.
-The mixed and dispersed nature of municipal waste typically make it difficult to treat.
+The mixed and dispersed nature of municipal waste typically makes it difficult to treat.

 The management of MSW is one of the most important environmental problems that governments must take on.
-The increase of MSW is a serious concern for several countries [116].
-It implies that strategic planning must be carried out at all stages to ensure a management that minimizes environmental impact.
+The increase of MSW is a serious concern for several countries [130].
+It implies that strategic planning must be carried out at all stages to ensure management that minimizes environmental impact.
 This is especially true since an inadequate decision could have adverse effects on economic, social, legal, and environmental aspects.
-Selection of the different physical, chemical, biological, or thermal treatments along with landfilling depend directly on the MSW streams' characteristics.
+Selection of the different physical, chemical, biological, or thermal treatments along with landfilling depends directly on the MSW streams' characteristics.

-The great variety of available organizational, financial and management schemes, at the local and regional government levels, along with a plethora of continuously developing technological advancements in the design and operation of treatment facilities, renders the economic analysis a complex endeavour.
+The great variety of available organizational, financial, and management schemes, at the local and regional government levels, along with a plethora of continuously developing technological advancements in the design and operation of treatment facilities, renders the economic analysis a complex endeavour.
 The complexity is further enhanced by the scarcity or unavailability of real cost data.

 The costs of different waste management services do not form a continuum.
-In relation to the waste hierarchy, traditionally the waste treatment options have been limited to landfilling and, in recent decades, incineration.
+Concerning the waste hierarchy, traditionally the waste treatment options have been limited to landfilling and, in recent decades, incineration.

-It is still the case in many countries that landfill constitutes the cheapest waste management option (with the exception of home composting where one considers this as a management option rather than waste minimisation).
+It is still the case in many countries that landfill constitutes the cheapest waste management option (except for home composting where one considers this as a management option rather than waste minimisation).

-On the other hand, the objectives and targets set within the proposed EU Circular Economy Package will provide varying degrees of challenge to Member States [117].
-Table 7 shows in details actual performance, based on 2012 data, against targets set for 2030 within the proposed Circular Economy Package.
+On the other hand, the objectives and targets set within the proposed EU Circular Economy Package will provide varying degrees of challenge to the Member States [131].
+Table 8 shows in detail actual performance, based on 2012 data, against targets set for 2030 within the proposed Circular Economy Package.
 Encouragingly, each of the 2030 performance targets has already been reached by at least one Member State.
 Additionally, 10 of the Member States have already achieved the 2030 target for paper & cardboard packaging.
-It can be seen however, that the targets for municipal waste and wood packaging are particularly challenging for many Member States, with over 50 percent of the Member States being more than 20 percent away from the 2030 targets [117].
+It can be seen, however, that the targets for municipal waste and wood packaging are particularly challenging for the many Member States, with over 50 percent of the Member States being more than 20 percent away from the 2030 targets [131].

-Table 7.
+Table 8.
 Performance of EU-28 Member States in 2012 against the proposed EU Circular Economy Package 2030 targets